 Sometimes the nose bridge of your glasses needs adjusting because they don’t sit comfortably on your nose.
 If this is the case, you’ll need to adjust the nose pads on either side of the bridge.

-Do your best to move each pad at equal amounts so your glasses remain symmetrical.
+- Do your best to move each pad equally so your glasses remain symmetrical.

 Traditional metal frames are the easiest style of glasses to adjust.
 To make adjustments to metal frame glasses, you’ll want to:

 - Hold the frame of your glasses with your non-dominant hand.

 - Use your other hand to grab the piece that needs adjusting.
 If you’re using pliers, use your non-dominant hand to grip the pliers and pinch the part needing adjustment.

 - Rotate your hand or the pliers until you’ve made the adjustment.